BLACK SADDLE

 • 8:30 Breakfast.

 9:00 Departure.
-Early this morning, we continue toward Karakul Lake.
+Early this morning, we continue toward Kara Kul Lake.
 Along the way, the views of mountains and glaciers are simply breathtaking.
 We cross the Ak-Baital Pass (“White Horse”) at 4,655 m, the highest point of the trip, before beginning a 70 km descent to reach the highest lake in Central Asia.

 Karakul Lake sits at 3,915 m and is the largest lake in Tajikistan (380 km2).
 Formed roughly 10 million years ago, it lies in a desert-like landscape due to the region’s very low rainfall.
-We stop for lunch in Sary-Tash, and then continue our journey toward Osh.

 Along the way, we cross the Taldyk Pass (3,554 m), enjoying spectacular views of the North Alai Range with its colourful and dramatic landscapes.